TheLeopard65

 HTB Godfather

-• The tester then enumerated for information regarding the Operating System and Kernal after viewing the contents of the mail.
+• Tester then enumerated for information regarding the OS and Kernal after viewing the contents of the mail.

-• After a bit of enumeration and searching on Google & GitHub, the tester found that the system is vulnerable to this OverlayFS CVE with CVE-ID: CVE-2023-0386.
+• After a bit of enumeration, tester found that the system is vulnerable to a OverlayFS CVE (CVE-ID: CVE-2023-0386).

 Root Flag

-• The tester then copoied over the exploit in form of ZIP file to target host using the SCP utility from the SSH toolkit using credentials of admin user.
+• Tester then copoied over the exploit in form of ZIP file to target host using the SCP utility from SSH toolkit.

 └─$ scp cve.zip admin@2million.htb:/tmp